jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 1. [🛠️ Setup](02-anatomy-of-extensions.md#anatomy-setup) - Set up your environment, Git, and GitHub repository
 2. [🏋️ Exercise A: Extension creation and development loop](02-anatomy-of-extensions.md#anatomy-exercise-a) - Create your extension from the template and test the development loop

-Once you have your extension set up and working, return here to choose an inspiration project below.
+Once you have your extension set up and working, proceed to work on your extension idea or return here to find inspiration below.

 ### 💫 Inspiration